Ashton Central Swimming Club

 5. The Official Photographer

 5.1 In some cases the committee may appoint a club member to be the official photographer.
-Any one carrying out this role should be DBS checked.
+Anyone carrying out this role should be DBS checked.

 5.3 All photographers acting in this capacity should be asked to: